Can Parsley Tea Be Used To Treat Acne? Here's What You Need To Know

 Why is parsley tea good for your skin?

 Parsley is raved about, even medicinally in studies1, because of its high nutritional content: It is packed with vitamins A, C, and K, the minerals magnesium, potassium, and calcium, as well as chlorophyll and folic acid.
 But to note, there are no studies or research on the direct link between acne and parsley, so we can't make any direct claims.
 Nor do we know for sure how many of the myriad nutritional benefits of parsley get into a cup of parsley tea, or how much you’d have to drink to absorb those benefits.
 But the two most compelling reasons to drink parsley tea for your skin are its high vitamin content and its whole-body detoxifying properties.

 It's high in antioxidants.

 Let’s start with the skin-healthy antioxidants.
-As we know from much research, ingesting antioxidants is incredibly good for the skin, as they are anti-inflammatory agents and help neutralize free radicals (the same reason dermatologists and research suggests putting it on topically).
+As we know from much research2, ingesting antioxidants is incredibly good for the skin, as they are anti-inflammatory agents and help neutralize free radicals (the same reason dermatologists and research suggests putting it on topically3).

 It supports liver and kidney function, which might help skin.

 And as board-certified physician and integrative doctor Taz Bhatia M.D., tells us, parsley is a “well-known liver-supporting herb.
 Parsley contains chlorophyll, folic acid, and beta-carotene to support the liver and aid in hormone production.”
 This is important because we know the liver is the largest detoxifying agents in the body.
 So the thought-process is that if your liver is supported, you'll better deal with toxin buildup in the whole body, the skin included—leading to less acne.
 And some research has shown the connection between the liver and skin, even if it's not fully understood in relation to acne.